marco262/my_wiki/data/dnd/subclass/circle-of-dreams.md

 Druids who are members of the Circle of Dreams hail from regions that have strong ties to the Feywild and its dreamlike realms.
-The druids’ guardianship of the natural world makes for a natural alliance between them and good-aligned fey.
+The druids' guardianship of the natural world makes for a natural alliance between them and good-aligned fey.
 These druids seek to fill the world with dreamy wonder.
 Their magic mends wounds and brings joy to downcast hearts, and the realms they protect are gleaming, fruitful places, where dream and reality blur together and where the weary can find rest.

 # The Circle of Spores